List of monarchs of Württemberg: Table of monarchs

-Elector of Württemberg, 1803–1806

-In 1803, the Duke of Württemberg was raised to the rank of Elector of the Holy Roman Empire.
-In 1806, the Empire was dissolved, and the Elector of Württemberg became an independent monarch with the title of King.

-Kings of Württemberg, 1806–1918

-The Holy Roman Empire came to an end in 1806.
-The Elector of Württemberg, allied to Napoleon I, anticipated its dissolution by becoming the ruler of an independent Kingdom of Württemberg in 1806.

 Because of a lack of male heirs under Salic law, on the death of Wilhelm II in 1921 the royal house had to reach back to the descendants of Friedrich II Eugen (ruled 1795–97).
 The line of the Duke of Urach was excluded because of a morganatic marriage back in 1800 by its forebear Duke William, and so the succession devolved to the younger branch of Altshausen.

 Another morganatic descendant of Friedrich II Eugen was Mary of Teck (1867–1953), who married the British king George V when he was Duke of York.